 - The Opioid Crisis– Heavy promotion to doctors leads to extensive overuse of opioids which is killing lots of people today

-- Angioplasty for stable heart disease – Extensively used by doctors for decades, costing billions of $$, highly invasive with many complications.
-Now proven to be largely useless
+- Angioplasty for stable heart disease – Extensively used by doctors for decades, costing billions of $$, highly invasive with many potential complications.
+Now proven not to be beneficial in stable patients

 - Hormone Replacement Therapy – Millions of women given HRT in the mistaken belief it would reduce heart disease.
-Instead it caused blood clots and cancers with no benefits.
+Instead it increased the risk of blood clots and cancers.

-All three are examples that I recall vividly because I was taught in medical school about the benefits of all 3 of these widely accepted therapies that turned out to be extremely harmful to health.
-My mother was given hormone replacement therapy, which significantly increased her risk of breast cancer and heart disease.
-Where were the ‘debunkers’ when it comes to conventional medical advice?
+All three are examples that I recall vividly because I was taught in medical school about the benefits of all 3 of these widely accepted therapies that turned out to be likely more harmful to health.
+Where are the ‘debunkers’ when it comes to conventional medical advice?
 They are certainly loud enough when trying to prevent you buying a jade egg, but are nowhere to be heard when trying to actually save you from proven harm from the medical profession.